SlowBubble/video-spreadsheet/README.md

   - Have a clean up step where if overlay actions have empty overlay, remove that action
 - Merge them together using the existing sorting impl.

+# m10c (done)
+- Change OverlayAction to use a list of overlays instead of 1 overlay
+  - The replayer will then draw the on the canvas by following all the overlays instruction.

 # m10b (done)
 - Break PlanAction into these types: